Rollins School of Public Health | Faculty Profile

 Faculty, Epidemiology

-My research and public health work have focused on drug-resistant TB and TB/HIV co-infection for the past fifteen years in multiple high-burden settings throughout sub-Saharan Africa and Asia.
-Recent research has described TB screening in people with HIV, geographic spread of XDR TB, TB transmission, and treatment of patients co-infected with HIV and MDR/XDR TB.
-As Co-director of the Clinical & Population Sciences Core for the Emory/Georgia TB Center, I work with partners across Emory, University of Georgia, metro Atlanta, and internationally to expand TB research and training opportunities.
+My research and public health work have focused on drug-resistant TB and TB/HIV epidemiology for the past twenty years in multiple high-burden settings throughout sub-Saharan Africa and Asia.
+I serve as the Co-director of the Clinical & Population Sciences Core for the Emory/Georgia TB Center where I work with partners across Emory, University of Georgia, metro Atlanta, and internationally to expand TB research and training opportunities.
+Mentoring the next generation of TB scientists is integral to my research mission with trainees involved in all aspects, from study design to implementation, analysis,and dissemination.

 Contact Information